vikhola/sermon/docs/processing.md

 # Processing
-The @vikhola/sermon processing provides the message transforming.
+The sermon processing provides the message transforming.
 This is the second stage of message processing.
 The message transforming executes inside the channel or logger instances, takes a payload, convert it to the logger message and starts message transforming, where adds, updates and removes message props.

 ## Initialize
 The initialization of logger processor is easy and it constructor doesn`t accept any parameters.